-26 – 100 in alphabetical order: Erik Ross, head of VC and open innovation, Nationwide Ventures
+26 – 100 in alphabetical order by company: Erik Ross, managing partner, Nationwide Ventures

-Erik Ross has been head of venture capital and open innovation for insurance and financial services firm Nationwide since February 2016 when he helped launch the corporate venture capital (CVC) arm, Nationwide Ventures.
+Erik Ross serves as head of mergers and acquisitions and venture capital for US-headquartered insurance and financial services firm Nationwide Mutual Insurance Company, and heads its corporate venture capital (CVC) arm, Nationwide Ventures, as managing partner.

 Mike Mahaffey, Nationwide’s chief strategy and corporate development officer, said: “As the leader of Nationwide’s VC team, Erik has helped position Nationwide as a forward-thinking, innovative company with which entrepreneurs and tech startups want to do business.